Privacy Policy

 The AOFM has two websites, www.aofm.gov.au and www.australiangovernmentbonds.gov.au, hosted using arrangements established by the Department of Finance known as GovCMS.

-Generally, the AOFM only collects personal information from its website where a person chooses to provide that information (for example, in submitting a web form or survey).
+Generally, the AOFM only collects personal information from our websites where a person chooses to provide that information (for example, in submitting a web form or survey).

 If you visit our website, the AOFM records a range of technical information which does not reveal your identity.
 This information includes your IP or server address, your general locality and the date and time of your visit to the website.
 This information is used for statistical and development purposes.